mergiella/Mercy-s-Portfolio/Mercy_Data_Playground.md

-# Mercy's Data Playground

-# Welcome to Mercy's Portfolio! 🎉
+# Welcome to Mercy's Data Playground! 🎢 🎉

 Hi there! 👋 I'm thrilled to have you here.
 This portfolio is a showcase of my journey as a **Data Enthusiast**, where I combine creativity, analytical skills, and a passion for solving complex problems.